ybkamaleri/dataset/README.md

 You can either download these data sets directly or read the GitHub raw version of csv file in R. Raw version of this csv file looks like [this](https://raw.githubusercontent.com/ybkamaleri/dataset/master/gdata.csv)

-You have to option to read the file directly in R:
+You have two options to read the file directly in R:

 ## **readr** package
 `read_csv` function is used to read the raw csv file directly